pimcore/studio-ui-bundle/doc/07_SDK_Overview/README.md

 })
 ```

-To maximize the benefits of your services, we’ve introduced a service container using [Inversify](https://github.com/inversify/InversifyJS).
+To maximize the benefits of services, we’ve introduced a service container using [Inversify](https://github.com/inversify/InversifyJS).
 This container is created early in the application lifecycle, ensuring accessibility throughout the entire app.

 #### source